yaodema/basicauth/README.md

 just some modes of the program.
 Either way, I ran into one of these cases recently, so I felt I needed to make this.

-If you haven't dealt with a program that has this quirk, count yourself lucky!
+If you haven't dealt with a program that has this quirk, just file this project for later!
 Someday, if you do need this, the tiny HTML file you see here will do the trick.